 That is what Jesus said.
 And those who know and love and follow Him – will.

 P.S.
 If you are looking for a support group of women who love God, who know exactly what it’s like to be left on the side of the road by legalistic religious people, consider joining the Flying Free support community.
 It’s full of women who truly love the Lord and truly love their neighbor (that’s you!).
-You’ll also get to choose a new course every month, specifically designed to help you heal from the pain of crying out and not being heard.
+You get access to courses and expert workshops and weekly coaching specifically designed to help you heal from the pain of crying out and not being heard.
 Plus, so much more.
-Click HERE for more information.
+Hop on the waiting list!